ErikDodd/reading-notes/README.md

 # This is my Reading Notes Repo

 _My name is Erik and I am Software Developer from Seattle, WA.
 I'm currently enrolled in CodeFellows Software Development Bootcamp.
-Fun facts: I hit a hole-in-one in golf, I traveled to Easter Island, and I have 9-month old son named Blaise.
+Fun facts: I've hit a hole-in-one in golf, I traveled to Easter Island, and I have 9-month old son named Blaise.
 The best way to reach me is by email at emdodd27@gmail.com_

 ## What is **Growth Mindset**?